joric/interviewbit/programming/dynamic-programming/edit-distance.md

 We look at the first character of both the strings.
 If they match, we can look at the answer from remaining part of S1 and S2.
-If they don’t, we have 3 options.
+If they don't, we have 3 options.
-1) Insert S2’s first character and then solve the problem for remaining part of S2, and S1.
+1) Insert S2's first character and then solve the problem for remaining part of S2, and S1.
-2) Delete S1’s first character and trying to match S1’s remaining string with S2.
+2) Delete S1's first character and trying to match S1's remaining string with S2.
-3) Replace S1’s first character with S2’s first character in which case we solve the problem for remaining part of S1 and S2.
+3) Replace S1's first character with S2's first character in which case we solve the problem for remaining part of S1 and S2.

 The code would probably look something like this :